andrewbwu/EasyScan/README.md

 Created by [Andrew Wu](https://github.com/andrewbwu) and [Berenice Nava-Morales](https://github.com/ynreb)

-Shoutout to the staff at FullStack Academy and our instructors for
+Shoutout to the staff at FullStack Academy and our instructors for their knowledge and guidance in our Cybersecurity journey!